 By Kristin Deuber

-Kristin Deuber is a senior vice president based in San Diego, where she leads work for several Allison healthcare clients, providing account strategy and management, media relations and thought leadership strategy, and corporate reputation management counsel.
+Kristin Deuber is a Senior Vice President in Allison’s health practice, providing account strategy and management, media relations and thought leadership strategy and corporate reputation management counsel.